garywu2/SENG-513-UEats/README.md

 - Run "npm install" to install all dependencies
 - Run "npm run dev-server" to start the live dev server

+Then on a seperate terminal while keeping the terminal running the server
+- In the root directory
+- Run "npm install" to install all dependencies
+- Run "npm run startClient" to start the front end

 ### populating the database

 - cd to the server directory